Solsbury Hill (song): Critical reception

+In 2021, "Solsbury Hill" was listed at No. 472 on that year's edition of Rolling Stone's 500 Greatest Songs of All Time.

 Use in soundtracks

 The song has been used in a number of films and television shows, including the 2001 film Vanilla Sky and the 2004 film In Good Company.
-It has also been used in the trailer of Finding Dory (2016), and featured as the send-off song for the series finale of AMC's Halt and Catch Fire.
+It has also been used in the trailer of Finding Dory (2016), and at the end of the series finale of Halt and Catch Fire.
 It was also used for the conclusion of an episode of Fox's 9-1-1.
-It was used in a Cingular Wireless TV ad campaign, a Toyota ad campaign, and a Nespresso TV ad campaign.
-Its prevalence in romantic comedy trailers has been called "ubiquitous", particularly its inclusion in a satirical re-cut trailer of The Shining (1980).
+It has appeared in television advertisements for Cingular Wireless, Toyota, and Nespresso.
+Its prevalence in romantic comedy film trailers has been called "ubiquitous", leading to its inclusion in a satirical re-cut trailer for The Shining (1980).